Lukasseirl/Tiny_Tapeout_Scoreboard/docs/info.md

 ```

 # Settings for Tiny Tapeout
-For the github-actions to run through we need to make all settings correct.
+For the github-actions to run through we need to make all settings correctly.
 So we need to update the *config.json*, *info.yamal* and the *docs.md*.
-Also the our modules must be flawless otherwise librelane will fail building the chip design.
+Also our modules must be flawless otherwise librelane will fail building the chip design.

 ## info.json
 In the *info.json* file the only thing we have to change is the CLOCK_PERIOD which we set to 1.000.000 ns which gives us the clock frequency of 1 kHz.

 ## info.yamal
-In the info.yamal file we include all our needed modules and describe wich pins are used for what.
-We also set the clock speed correctly to 1000 Hz and give the project and our top module a unique title.
+In the *info.yamal* file we include all our needed modules and describe wich pins are used for what.
+We also set the clock speed correctly to 1000 Hz and give the project title and our top module a unique name.

 ```
 # Tiny Tapeout project information